 In our case teams will be a minimum of 3 and a suggested maximum of 6 (but no more than 10).
 Anyone has the chance to pitch an idea at the start of the event on Friday evening, teams will be formed, they’ll work over the weekend, and then present to the judges at the end of the weekend.
 A winner will be declared for London and that team will go through to a global competition, culminating with a winner announced at a banquet in a city and a date to be arranged.
 Check out our FAQ for all of the latest London news, information, rules, guidelines, timings for the hackathon weekend and how to enter.

-The London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) will be held at University of Westminster, Regent Campus at 4-12 Little Titchfield Street, London, W1W 7BY.
-They are kindly providing use of their auditorium and classrooms right in the centre of London.
+The London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) will be held at University of Westminster, Regent Campus at 309 Regent Street, London W1B 2HW.
+They are kindly providing use of an auditorium, classrooms and work spaces right in the centre of London.

 The Hackathon will take place in over 6 continents.

 The Hackathon will be hosted by over 60 companies.

 London Venue and Supporters

 For any questions or queries, please, use the contact form below.